user-story-based-exercises/sew-core-competitor-list/README.md

 ### Acceptance Criteria
 - A list of all competitors is visible
-- A separate vue-Component has been implemented for a list entry.
+- A separate vue-component has been implemented for a list entry
 - Each entry displays the firstname, lastname and the current rank of the competitor
 - The list is sorted by the competitors lastname
 - The rank for each competitor can be set